A Scandal in Belgravia: Plot

 Months later, Irene appears at Baker St. and reveals that she is still being hunted.
 She asks Sherlock to decipher a code stolen from a member of the Ministry of Defence.
 Sherlock reveals it to be airline seat numbers and deduces it applies to a flight leaving Heathrow the next day.
 Irene secretly conveys this information to Moriarty, who taunts Mycroft that he now knows their plan.

 A government official brings Sherlock to Heathrow.
 Mycroft confirms that the government planned to fly a plane full of corpses to avoid alerting terrorists that they knew the plane would be bombed, reminiscent of the Coventry myth.
 However, as Sherlock unwittingly helped Irene (and thus Moriarty) crack the code, the scheme failed.
 Irene appears and gives Mycroft a list of demands, including protection, in exchange for the contents of her phone.
 However, Sherlock deduces the phone password is "SHER", so the screen reads "I AM SHER-LOCKED".
 Without her leverage, Irene pleads for protection, but Sherlock and Mycroft turn her down.

-Some months later, Mycroft gives John Irene's phone and tells him that – although he intends to tell Sherlock that she has entered a witness protection programme in America – she actually has been killed by terrorists.
+Some months later, Mycroft gives John Irene's phone and tells him that – although he intends to tell Sherlock that she has entered a witness protection programme in America – Irene actually has been killed by terrorists.
 Up in their flat, Sherlock asks John for Irene's phone and says that her last text message to him was "Goodbye, Mr. Holmes," suggesting her death.
-After John leaves, it is shown in flashback that Sherlock was disguised as the executioner and had rescued Irene.
+After John leaves, a flashback shows that Sherlock was disguised as the executioner and rescued Irene.